Nomophobia treatment

 1. Increased Stress and Anxiety: The constant need to be connected and the fear of missing out can lead to heightened stress and anxiety levels.
 The anticipation of not having a mobile phone or being unable to check messages may induce a persistent state of anxiety.

 2. Sleep Disturbances: Excessive use of mobile phones, especially before bedtime, can disrupt sleep patterns.
-The blue light emitted by screens can interfere with the production of melatonin, a hormone essential for sleep regulation, potentially leading to insomnia.
+Screens emit blue light that can interfere with the production of melatonin, a hormone essential for sleep regulation, potentially leading to insomnia.

-3. Impaired Cognitive Function: The constant checking of messages and notifications can contribute to cognitive overload.
+3. Impaired Cognitive Function: Constantly checking messages and notifications can contribute to cognitive overload.
 This continuous cognitive stimulation may affect concentration, memory, and overall cognitive function.

 4. Social Isolation: Paradoxically, while mobile phones facilitate virtual connections, nomophobia can lead to social isolation.
-Individuals may withdraw from face-to-face interactions, relying more on digital communication, which can impact social skills and relationships.
+Individuals may withdraw from face-to-face interactions, relying more on digital communication, impacting social skills and relationships.

-5. Physical Health Issues: Constant use of smartphones can contribute to physical health problems, including eye strain, neck and back pain (text neck), and repetitive strain injuries from prolonged phone use.
+1. Physical Health Issues: Using smartphones can contribute to physical health problems, including eye strain, neck and back pain (text neck), and repetitive strain injuries from prolonged phone use.

 Nomophobia treatment - academic performance